January 5, 2022

 2.1 General instructions, terms and conditions

-Applicants who submit a grant application agree to be bound by the terms and conditions set forth in this program guide.
+Applicants who submit a grant application agree to be bound by the terms and conditions set forth in this Program Guide and the Grant Agreement.
+In case of any inconsistency between the Grant Agreement and this Program Guide, the terms of the Grant Agreement will prevail.

-2.1.1 Applicants must act in compliance with guidelines governing the CDAP program as set out in the Program Guide.
+2.1.1 Applicants must act in compliance with guidelines governing the program as set out in this Program Guide and the Grant Agreement.

 2.2 Failure to comply

-2.2.1 Should ISED determine that the Applicant is not in compliance with all of the terms and conditions as set out in the Program Guide, the agreement may be terminated by ISED, at its sole discretion.
+2.2.1 Should ISED determine that the applicant is not in compliance with all of the terms and conditions as set out in this Program Guide and the Grant Agreement, the Grant Agreement may be terminated by ISED, at its sole discretion, and the applicant may be required to repay the grant in accordance with section 3.10 (Recovery of Funds) of this Program Guide.

 2.3 Disclosure of information

-2.3.1 ISED may disclose any information submitted in this Application within the Government of Canada or to outside entities (e.g., Canada Revenue Agency, Digital Advisors, BDC, the Youth Placement intermediary), subject to applicable restrictions associated with privacy, confidentiality and security for the following purposes:
+2.3.1 ISED may disclose any information submitted in this application within the Government of Canada or to outside entities (e.g., Digital Advisors, BDC, Magnet), subject to applicable restrictions associated with privacy, confidentiality and security, for the following purposes:

 2.4 Enquiries

-All enquiries regarding applications for grants under the Boost Your Business Technology stream must be sent in writing to digitaladoption-adoptionnumerique@ised-isde.gc.ca
+All enquiries regarding applications for grants under the Boost Your Business Technology stream must be sent in writing through the contact CDAP online form.

 2.5 Public announcements